Trigger Run via Webhook

 To generate a new link, delete your current one by clicking on the trash bin icon and then click on Generate Webhook button again.
 This action will generate a new link, and the old one will be permanently deleted.

 In a POST request, you can send dynamic data via variables.
+Agent of version 1.1.51 also supports query parameters (in both GET and POST requests).

 Example

-Consider your TaskBots has these variables:
+Consider your TaskBot has these variables:

 Sometimes you might want to trigger another TaskBot within a TaskBot run.
 For this, you can use Send HTTP Request building block (see APIs: Send HTTP Request).
 See example set-up below.